 Fond du Lac to Host Green Bay at Neuroscience Group Field on June 9

-February 23, 2022 - Northwoods League (Northwoods) - Fond du Lac Dock Spiders News Release
+February 23, 2022 - High-A Central League (High-A Central) - Wisconsin Timber Rattlers News Release

 GRAND CHUTE, WI - The Fond du Lac Dock Spiders and the Green Bay Rockers will play the inaugural I-41 Showdown at Neuroscience Group Field on Thursday, June 9.
 The game is presented by Aquire Restoration and first pitch scheduled for 6:35 p.m.
 This will mark the first Northwoods League game played in a current minor league stadium.
 The two clubs are separated by just 70 miles via I-41 and face each other 12 times this season.
 Tickets are now available for purchase.